 Sometimes it’s the small details on the path to pursuing greatness that are most appreciated.
-When hunter/jumper trainer Patty Stovel bought her current farm in Georgetown, Kentucky, she and husband Ken, focused their energy on renovating the barn.
+When hunter/jumper trainer Patty Stovel and partner Sarah Lane bought their current farm in Georgetown, Kentucky they focused their energy on renovating the barn.
 Building their own house had to wait.

 For four years they lived in a camper while transforming the barn into a facility that included twelve 12' x 12' stalls, an air conditioned and heated tack room, two large grooming stalls, and a wide cemented aisle with drains at both entrances to prevent flooding.
 When their house was finally completed, Patty remembers noticing how quiet it was inside despite a rainstorm.